 No, I'm sorry, but we're a small convention.
 We wouldn't make any money if we let everyone in for free.
 You CAN, however, volunteer.
 Information on volunteer registration is on the Volunteers page.

 At the beginning of each new planning year (around June or July), we will have a meeting to find new staff members.
 You MUST attend that meeting if you want to be considered for a staff position.
 We will interview you and generally get to know you at that meeting, and you will be notified soon afterward whether you will be on staff this year.
 Please email email@example.com if you are interested in joining the staff.

 There will be video gaming (including DDR, Super Smash Bros., and other multiplayer games), tabletop role-playing, miniatures games, card games, board games, and live-action role-play.
 If you want to suggest a game or volunteer to run one, contact our gaming director.

 How do I get to be a GM (Game Master)?

 If you have a game that you want to lead at Kawa Kon, you can volunteer to be a GM.
 You must be at least 16 and have GM experience with that game.
-E-mail either the gaming director or volunteer liaison.
-Volunteers who GM can get free memberships by working a certain number of games.
+E-mail either the gaming director or our general email.
+Volunteers who GM can get free badges by working a certain number of games.

 What main events will you have?